Is paper planning making things too complicated?

 If you want to use a new digital planner every year, go for a dated planner.
 These planners have custom-printed dates so you can just go to a specific date and start planning schedules.

 I recommend using an undated planner to get the best value for money year after year.
 You can create as many copies of the original document and modify it for the next without choosing a new planner.
-You can check out our undated planner here.
+You can check out our 2023 ultimate planner here.

 Step 3- Choose Digital Planner Accessories